 The Children’s Online Privacy Protection Act (COPPA) is a federal law that protects the online privacy of children under the age of 13.
 COPPA imposes requirements on operators of websites or online services regarding the collection and use of personal information about children.
 Further information can be found here

 The Public Schools of Brookline is required to provide notice to all parents and students regarding their rights under FERPA.
 The Annual FERPA Notice is available here

 FERPA allows the PSB to release certain information (known as “directory information”) about students without parental consent.
-Directory information is information that is generally not considered harmful or an invasion of privacy if released.
-The Directory Information Notice is available here.
+Additonal information about the District's permissions and consents is available here.

 The primary purpose of directory information is to allow the District to celebrate the accomplishments of its students by sharing information with the community.
 This may take the form of, among other things, press releases to the local media, public announcements at School Committee meetings, and the posting of information on social media (including Twitter, Facebook, and official district websites).